Bedtime Support

 Every baby is unique.
 You’ll complete a short questionnaire on your child’s age, weight, and current sleep habits so I can understand their needs and design a plan tailored specifically for them.

-A 1.5-hour session via video call, where we walk through the plan together and review your baby’s sleep environment to ensure it’s safe, comfortable, and conducive to rest.
+A 1.5-hour session via video call, where we walk through the plan together and review your baby’s sleep environment to ensure it’s safe and conducive to rest.

 Within two months of completing the support period, you’re welcome to book a 30-minute call to review progress, ask questions, and fine-tune your baby’s sleep routine.